michoco/getting-and-cleaning-data/Codebook.md

 	STANDING
 	LAYING

-The remaining columns pertain to the mean and standard deviation of accelerometer and gyroscope readings recorded as the subjects performed the various activities.
-These values represent the mean of all readings for each subject and activity.
+<strong>The remaining columns pertain to the mean and standard deviation of accelerometer and gyroscope readings recorded as the subjects performed the various activities.
+These values represent the mean of all readings for each subject and activity.</strong>

      tBodyAcc-mean()-X
      tBodyAcc-mean()-Y
      tBodyAcc-mean()-Z